sourcegraph/devx-scratch/2022/support/log.md

 @bobheadxi mostly reading logs and pinging teams and asking he flakey steps be disabled.
 Nothing we can do about the infra flake for now, though [#26257](https://github.com/sourcegraph/sourcegraph/issues/26257) could mitigate. $DURATION=30m

+We hit GitHub git-lfs bandwidth limits today.
+Turns out this was due to `git clone` implicitly downloading LFS assets, instead of only fetching LFS assets on `git-lfs fetch`, causing jobs that don't need LFS assets to download LFS assets - we need to explicitly set `GIT_LFS_SKIP_SMUDGE=1` to disable this behaviour. [#3206](https://github.com/sourcegraph/infrastructure/pull/3206)

 ## 2022-04-04

 @bobheadxi